 In addition to providing specific services for DHS clients, CCR&R agencies are a vital link with child care providers and child care programs in the local community.

 There are two unions that represent child care providers.
-The first union is for family care providers that are licensed with the Child Care Division of the Employment Department.
+The first union is for family care providers that are licensed with the Office of Child Care of the Early Learning Division.
 This union is the American Federation of State, County, and Municipal Employees, Council 75 (AFSCME).
-The second union is for family care providers that are unlicensed.
+The second union is for family care providers that are exempt from licensing.
 They are represented by the Service Employees International Union Local 503 (SEIU).
-Unlicensed providers are also referred to as Family, Friends, and Neighbor providers (FFN).
+License -exempt providers are also referred to as license-exempt home and relative providers.

-Training funds are available to FFN providers caring for children of families enrolled in ERDC.
+Training funds are available to license-exempt providers caring for children of families enrolled in ERDC and TANF.
 The training funds are offered to encourage providers to attend an orientation class and meet the requirements to receive the enhanced rate.
 To qualify for the enhanced rate, a provider must have completed at least two hours of training on Recognizing and Reporting Child Abuse and Neglect; be certified in Infant & Child CPR and First Aid; have a current Food Handler's permit, and agree to complete a minimum of eight hours additional training related to child care issues within the next two years.

 Child care orientation classes are being offered by the local Child Care Resource and Referral agencies.
 The orientation covers the DHS listing and billing process, the Child and Adult Care Food Program, and encourages providers to get additional training.
 The Child Care Resource and Referral agencies partner with SEIU representatives to coordinate and schedule orientations.

-Stipends and scholarships will be available for unlicensed FFN caregivers attending the orientation as well as for completing other classes that will help them meet and maintain the DHS enhanced rate requirements.
+Stipends and scholarships will be available for license-exempt home and relative providers attending the orientation as well as for completing other classes that will help them meet and maintain the DHS enhanced rate requirements.